TheGentzy/FunctionJumping/README.md

 V2.0_A12

 Features:

 	|>Override any static function

 	|>Multiple function can override the same function

 	|>Only 1 class needed

 	|>Supports functions with overrides

 	V

 Issues:

 	|>No/Buggy support for instance functions

 	|>Unoptimized (One init takes ~1 second...)

-	|>Some non orthodox methods (Avast even called it a Virus... so be prepared to disable your AV)
+	|>Uses some non orthodox methods (Avast even called it a Virus... so be prepared to disable your AV)

-	|>Compile some code at runtime, your gonna need to have C# compiler installed
+	|>Compiles some code at runtime, your gonna need to have C# compiler installed

 	|>EXTREME reflection & memory twiddling.
 Debuggers *CRASH* when pressing 'Step into' on an overridden function

 	|>Stack traces don't say the REAL method that's running (some times)

 	|>Windows support only (Linux support coming soon)

 	|>Error handling not yet implemented, prepare to have 1 wrong/missing letter crash your game

 	V

 Licence: